Start Date: Recorded phase available upon enrolment

 · Audit reporting questions: Matters and evidence and implications on the audit opinion

-Mock Exam 2 to be completed at home & submitted to tutor for marking by 25 Aug 2021
+Mock Exam 2 to be completed at home & submitted to tutor for marking by (to be decided by tutor)

 Course Tutor: Alan Lewin